 This ALSO includes other Link monsters.
 This means that if used correctly, you can still fill your field up with Extra Deck monsters, as long as the Link monsters have the correct markers on them.

-Edit: Take note that it only applies when summoning monsters from the extra deck.
+However!
+Take note that it only applies when summoning monsters from the extra deck.
 This does not apply not when summoning those monsters from anywhere else (like the Banished zone or graveyard).
+For example: A Stardust dragon that returns from the grave after using its effect?
+That goes to the main monster zone.

 Doesn't that render my decks useless?